 Upon application for a parking lot license, or renewal thereof, the owner of the property shall submit to the Zoning Official, for approval, a certified plot plan showing the exact dimensions of the lot, with the location of all buildings and/or the proposed location of portable toilet facilities on the property.
 Portable toilet facilities shall be located at the furthest point possible away from any residences or restaurants.

 [Amended 3-25-2013 by Ch.
 No. 1783; 9-18-2017 by Ch.
 No. 1901]

-Before an application for a parking lot license is accepted by the Town Clerk’s office, the Zoning Inspector will determine the number of spaces allowed, with such number of spaces to be recorded on the license application and on an approved copy of the plot plan.
+Before an application for a parking lot license is accepted by the Town Clerk's office, the Zoning Official will determine the number of spaces allowed, with such number of spaces to be recorded on the license application and on an approved copy of the plot plan.